 In this theme, students advocate and raise awareness about a chosen issue within our society.
 Students work in groups to identify different methods of campaigning and will evaluate the success and challenges of each method.
 Through the use of exam practice questions within lesson time, students will have the opportunity to reflect on their project.

 Students are assessed frequently every half term.
+This is done in a variety of ways through content quiz’s, recall activities, 4m and 8m exam practise.
 Students will be assessed on key areas of knowledge and understanding and evaluative skills.

 Home learning (frequency and expectations)